reedrosenbluth/Fixed-Filter-Bank/README.md

 # Stereo Fixed Filter Bank

-a stereo fixed filter bank with level and panning control for each filter bank.
+a stereo fixed filter bank with level and panning control for each filter bank. written in [Cmajor](https://cmajor.dev/).